m-vp/m-vp/README.md

 # 💫 About Me:
-🔭 I’m currently working on a project involving code evaluation using weighted regression.
+🔭 I’m currently working on a project involving code evaluation using weighted regression.<br>
-👯 I’m looking to collaborate on web development projects.
+👯 I’m looking to collaborate on web development projects.<br>
-🌱 I’m currently learning Node.js.
+🌱 I’m currently learning Node.js.<br>
-💬 Ask me about coding, project management, or tech trends!
+💬 Ask me about coding, project management, or tech trends!<br>
 ⚡ Fun fact: Did you know that honey never spoils?
 Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3,000 years old and still perfectly edible!

 ## 🌐 Socials: